Dental-Integrators-Association/diadocs/dia-discord/dia-discord-categories-channels-roles.md

 ### infrastructure
 Hey our infrastructure we support fails too or we make mistakes.
 Let's discuss solutions here!

+# the art of business
+### general business discussion
+This is where the managers, executives, and shareholders talk about general business.

+### dental markeplace stragetgizing

+# dia-nextgen
+### dia nextgen requests
+Make requests to the DIA NextGen committee here!

+### meeting room 1
+Meeting room 1 for the DIA NextGen Leadership

+### meeting room 2
+Meeting room 2 for the DIA NextGen Leadership

+###

 ## Moderators
 ### mod-chat